TheLuckyman30/more-canvas-tools/README.md

 3. Visit the install link for the [More Canvas Tools userscript](https://ud-cis-teaching.github.io/more-canvas-tools/more-canvas-tools.user.js).
 4. You should be prompted to install the extension, which you should do.

+# Selin and Brandon's features!

+1. [Published/ Unpublished Indicators]: Makes it more obvious if modules and assignments in those modules are published or not, shows a warning notification if an unpublished module has a published assignments.
+2. [Release Grade Reminder]: Reminder system built into the speedgrader to allow professors to schedule reminders about releasing grades

 # Features

 We are always working on new features, but here's what we have so far: